 It was now that Himmler's intellectual qualities came into play.
 It may not seem as if being in charge of military and police units requires much intelligence, but quite the opposite was the case.
 Somebody had to create organization out of chaos.
 Himmler was the man.

 |People overseas began noticing Heinrich Himmler, though calling Himmler just a cop was a bit misleading.|

-Members were flooding into the Nazi Party now, and they had to be organized into some kind of coherent framework to actually do stuff.
+Members were flooding into the Party now, and they had to be organized into some kind of coherent framework to actually do stuff.
 Himmler turned out to be a brilliant organizer, setting up different SS departments and turning the nebulous organization from a simple bodyguard unit into a rigid, doctrinaire, brutally efficient killing machine that since has become a template for utter indifference to human comfort or individuality.
 He gave the SS an identity where it had none, an identity that has lived down through time for its unique mercilessness.
 He was so successful that the SS forevermore has been known as the ultimate hard-line, no-nonsense group of enforcers who stopped at absolutely nothing to achieve their ends.
 Nothing.

 |Himmler's 1944 plan for Wewelsburg Castle|

 The genius - evil genius - of Himmler's elevation of the SS was that he figured out that the way to set an organization such as this apart from mere police forces was to give it a religious cast.